daipe-ai/platform-docs/docs/datalake-resources-setup.md

 <u>**Non prod** environment:</u>

 - checkout newly created branch
-- in the file`.cicd/variables/variables.yml` update SERVICE_CONNECTION_NAME variable for the environment you're about to deploy
+- in the file`.cicd/variables/variables.yml` update SERVICE_CONNECTION_NAME variable for the environment you're about to deploy.
+The service connection decides into which subscription the resource group will be created.
+[How to create service connection](datalake-resources-setup.md#1-create-repository-for-infrastructure-and-import-its-code)
 - update environment specific variables in the file `.cicd/variables/variables-{environment}.yml`
     - update desired environment variables here
     - change ADMIN_OBJECT_ID to object id of user of your choice.
 This user will have admin access to created keyvault